Providence Combination of 1640: Positive liberty of conscience

 Providence marked a groundbreaking shift in religious liberty by evolving from merely limiting state interference to actively protecting individual conscience.
 The 1637 Civil Compact restricted government authority to "only in civil things," establishing a negative liberty—freedom from state-imposed religious control.
 However, this framework left individuals exposed to private coercion, particularly within households.

 This limitation became evident in the 1638 Joshua Verin case, in which he was disfranchised for beating his wife, Jane Verin, after she attended prayer meetings against his will.
 The community ruled that liberty of conscience must extend into the domestic sphere and be protected from private interference.
 (Note: Eberle notes: "The Verin case is an important early recognition in young America of the value and meaning of liberty of conscience...
 That such liberty could extend to women as well as men speaks to the early emergence of women as independent human beings in Rhode Island.")

 Governor John Winthrop of Massachusetts Bay observed with concern that in Providence even "wives, children, and servants" claimed the right to attend religious meetings, indicating that liberty of conscience was broadly understood to override patriarchal authority.
 (Note: Winthrop wrote: "For whereas...
 Mr. Williams and the rest did make an order, that no man should be molested for his conscience, now men's wives, and children, and servants, claimed liberty hereby to go to all religious meetings..."
 His account reflects concern that domestic authority was being undermined in favor of individual religious autonomy.)

+Roger Williams explicitly defended this principle in The Bloudy Tenent of Persecution (1644), Chapter LXXXIX, where he argues that “masters of families under the gospel [are] not charged to force all under him from their own consciences to his,” and insists that even “child or servant” may not be compelled in matters of worship.
+(Note: In The Bloudy Tenent of Persecution (1644), Chap.
+LXXXIX, Williams begins his argument by citing 1 Corinthians 7:12–15 to show that a Christian husband may not force an unbelieving wife’s conscience, and must even allow her to depart “for conscience’ sake.”
+He extends this principle to children and servants, insisting that domestic authority under the gospel includes no power to compel religious worship.
+Because “families are the foundations of government; for what is a commonweal but a commonweal of families,” Williams concludes that civil magistrates likewise possess no authority to coerce conscience.)
+Williams presents the household as the foundational analogy demonstrating that civil magistrates likewise possess no authority to coerce conscience.